rubinius/rubinius/web/doc/en/ruby.markdown

 review: true
 ---

-One perspective to approach understanding how Rubinius implements Ruby begins with understanding how various concepts in Ruby work.
+One perspective to approach understanding of how Rubinius implements Ruby, begins with understanding how various concepts in Ruby work.

 1. [Scripts](/doc/en/ruby/scripts/)